 How to overcome iron deficiency

-Iron is difficult to absorb from the water.
+Iron is difficult to absorb from water.
 So providing a nutrient-rich substrate is the best solution to overcome iron deficiency.

 Symptoms of manganese deficiency